-A cloud-native time-series database (TSDB) takes full advantage of cloud technology and distributed systems in processing time-series data.
-With a cloud-native time-series database, you can quickly spin up infrastructure to prototype, develop, test, and deliver new applications and features, shortening the time to market while reducing costs through flexible payment models.
+A cloud native data historian takes full advantage of cloud technology and distributed systems in processing time-series data, allowing you to quickly spin up infrastructure and prototype, develop, test, and deliver new applications and features.
+This model shortens the time to market while reducing costs through flexible payment models.

-TDengine provides the six elements – distributed design, scalability, elasticity, resiliency, observability, and automation – required of a true cloud-native time-series database.
+TDengine provides the six elements – distributed design, scalability, elasticity, resiliency, observability, and automation – required of a true cloud native industrial data platform.

 Distributed Design